Ctrl-F to search within page

 1949 - The Ogden Kniffin House, New Canaan CT.
 Designed with Eliot Noyes.
 Destroyed.
 Photos by Wayne Andrews/Esto, Ben Schnall, and Walter Sanders.

 1949 - The Stuart and Katherine Scott House, near Scargo Hills Road, Dennis MA on Cape Cod.
 Commissioned 1947.
 In 2009, through a collaborative effort between the Museum of Modern Art, the Cape Cod Times, and the Cape Cod Modern House Trust, the Scott house was located in an unaltered state.
 The structure still held its original furniture and was still owned by the Scott family.
-As of 2011 the owner is Susan Scott Porter (above) who grew up in the house.
+As of 2011 the owner was Susan Scott Porter (above) who grew up in the house.

-1950 - The John Englund House, Pleasantville NY.
-Unsure if built.
+1950 - The John E. and Jessie R. Englund House, Pleasantville NY.
+Destroyed by fire in 1960.

 1951 - The John and Beverly "B" Hanson House, Huxley Drive and Beech Hill Road, Lloyd Harbor, Huntington NY.
 The carport was planned by Breuer for conversion into a three-bedroom, two-bath wing for children at a later date.
 Another architect did the expansion around 1966.
 Owned as of 2012 by son Blake Hanson and his wife Lenore.
 Bottom color photos by Ed Betz.